IsaacCorky/OnlineBookStore/README.md

 Isaac Corcoran

+    IS 413 Hilton
-        Assignment 6
+    Assignment #7
-        Continuing the Bookstore project we started in Assignment #5, we are going to add Pagination to our web app (using Tag Helpers) so that the number of pages and navigation is automatically generated based on the number of items in the list.
+    Continuing the Bookstore project from Assignments #5 & #6, we are going to add the ability to filter by book category(i.e. “Autobiography”, “Self-Help”, etc.) to our web app so that the categories are automatically-generated and automatically filtered bythe app.Following the patternin the videos/textbook:
-        We will display 5 items per page.

-        Improve the URLs so that the user can type /P2 to access the second page and /P3 to access the third page and so on.

-        Use Bootstrap to display the information in an attractive way.
-Use at least three new Bootstrap commands that you have never used before that are different from those used in Chapter 7.
-        (#notcoveredinthevideos #notmeanttobedifficult – List the commands you used in the comments when you submit the program.)
-The page navigation should function so that the current page is highlighted in the list of page numbers, and that hovering over a page changes the appearance of the link as well.

-        We want to start tracking the number of pages in the book as well.
-Update the model to store the number of pages, and then update the database, and add the number of pages to the view.
-        After you have incorporated the Pagination, add three of your own favorite books to the SeedData, and rebuild the database to test that the Pagination works as it should.
+    •Add the ability to filter by category in the Controller •Improve the URLs to a pattern that is more user-friendly •Build in the functionality so that the category is dynamically-displayed in the URL •Insert the category menu using theView Componentmethod •Build the partial viewused by the View Component to dynamicallydisplay the list of categories•Filter the results by category
+    •Dynamically highlight the category that has been selected •Fix the page numbering to match the number ofitems by categoryAs always, write clean code that is easy to read.
+    Submit a link to the GitHub repository containing your assignment via Learning Suite.
+   (NOTE:  If you cannot submit via GitHub, you can submit a link to a .zip file, but you will lose5 points.)